fieldsoftheworld/ftw-inference-api/README.md

 Authorization: Bearer <your_token_here>
 ```

-For development and testing, you can disable authentication by editing the `app/core/auth.py` file.
+For development and testing, you can disable authentication by setting `auth_disabled` to `true` in `config/config.yaml`.

+You still need to send a Bearer token to the API, but you can define a token via jwt.io for example.
+The important part is that the secret key in config and in the config file align.
+You also need to set the `sub` to `guest`.
+For the default config, the following token can be used:
+`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJndWVzdCIsIm5hbWUiOiJHdWVzdCIsImlhdCI6MTc0ODIxNzYwMCwiZXhwaXJlcyI6OTk5OTk5OTk5OX0.lJIkuuSdE7ihufZwWtLx10D_93ygWUcUrtKhvlh6M8k`

 ## Development